 The RocFly G 390 boots feel very well made, look smart and wouldn’t be out of place walking around town.
 But it’s the comfort that has really surprised me, especially the cushioning in the soles.
-As soon as I put them on I knew they were going to be good and probably my favourite walking boots.
+As soon as I put them on I knew they were going to be good and my favourite walking boots.

 I didn’t think it was possible to make walking boots anymore comfortable than Inov-8 had already done with the Roclite range, but they’ve out done themselves with these.
 I didn’t feel they needed any wearing in and went straight out for a 22 miles walk.
 I arrived home without sore feet or any blisters.
 I’m very impressed.

 The soles are deeper than the Roclite range and any other hiking boot that I’ve worn.
 The extra cushioning was evident immediately, ideal for long distance hiking.
 And to take out much of the impact from your joints on hard surfaces.
-There’s also a good amount of padding around the inside of the boots to keep them comfortably tight around your feet.
+There’s also a good amount of padding around the inside of the boots to keep them comfortably around your feet.

 Sole and Grip

 The sole on the RocFly G 390 is thicker and more supportive than most other lightweight footwear.
 They are extremely comfortable with really good cushioning.
 This is ideal when hiking long distance trails and walking for long periods on hard ground.
 It reduces fatigue and the chance of foot problems.

 Inov-8 have made very good running shoes for a number of years and are now using this knowledge to design lightweight hiking footwear.
-They are now designing light weight soles and tread patterns specifically for hiking.
+Now designing light weight soles and tread patterns specifically for hiking.
 The RocFly G 390 is much closer to a traditional walking boot sole design.

 Comparison below for the sole designs available on Inov-8s Roclite 345 and 400 boots.